Generating electricity from the sun.

 3) Can chose whatever panels are least expensive.

-6) More panels can be added over time by increasing the length of the building or by building multiple 200sqft buildings.
+5) More panels can be added over time by building multiple cluster units.

 Worlds largest producer of crystalline solar panels, with more than 10 million PV panels sold in over 80 different companies.
 To learn more about Suntech Power, click here.